 In connection with the Company's assessment of going concern considerations in accordance with the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 205-40, "Presentation of Financial Statements - Going Concern," management has determined that the mandatory liquidation and subsequent dissolution raises substantial doubt about the Company's ability to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after March 23, 2023.
-The unaudited condensed financial statements do not include any adjustment that might be necessary if the Company is unable to continue as a going concern.
+Management continues to seek to complete a Business Combination within the Combination Period.
+No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after the Extended Date.
+The financial statements do not include any adjustment that might be necessary if the Company is unable to continue as a going concern.